Why does Salmond make referendum speeches in England?

 But it is not the first time Mr Salmond has set out the case in England for a "Yes" vote.

 On St George's Day, the politician told an audience in Carlisle an independent Scotland would be "a new growth pole to the north, shifting the economic gravity of these islands".
-Prime Minister David Cameron used the feast day of the English saint to say Scotland should remain united with England in the "world's greatest family of nations".'Social union'
+Prime Minister David Cameron used the feast day of the English saint to say Scotland should remain united with England in the "world's greatest family of nations".

 Mr Salmond made a similar point in his New Statesman in London lecture in March, when he said a post-Yes Scotland would help "rebalance the economic centre of gravity" across the UK.
 Scotland Office Minister David Mundell dismissed Mr Salmond's address, saying independence would make Scotland a foreign country.